rust-lang/rfcs/text/3263-precise-pre-release-deps.md

 If we expect other change in the way Cargo resolver work before the next Rust edition we could prefer ship this feature with a more big `resolver = 3` update.

 It's unclear how an opt-in feature interact with dependencies.
-For example, A depend on a pre-release of B, but B also depend on a pre-release of C. B didn't opt-in to this resolver But A did.
-Will Cargo use A choice and only use the strictly same version for pre-release of C?
-This could be done but what if B break cause it was also using the newer pre-release of C without know it?
-The why I think we should try to introduce this change transparently, we must carefully check for break in the existing ecosystem.
+For example, `A` depend on a pre-release of `B`, but `B` also depend on a pre-release of `C`. `B` didn't opt-in to this resolver but `A` did.
+Will Cargo use `A` choice and only use the strictly same version for pre-release of `C`?
+This could be done but what if `B` break cause it was also using the newer pre-release of `C` without know it?
+That why I think we should try to introduce this change transparently, we must carefully check for break in the existing ecosystem.
 There should be very few break if not zero.

 # Future possibilities
 [future-possibilities]: #future-possibilities